-Colt Data Centre Services (Colt DCS) has announced a new sit acquisition in Osaka, Japan.
+Colt Data Center Services (Colt DCS) has announced a new sit acquisition in Osaka, Japan.

-The global carrier-neutral data centre operator intends to use the site to house its first hyperscale data centre in the region, a huge 30MW facility expected to commence later this year.
+The global carrier-neutral data center operator intends to use the site to house its first hyperscale data center in the region, a huge 30MW facility expected to commence later this year.

 With a population of 18 million, Osaka is Japan's second largest economic market and the 12th largest metro market in the world.
 According to Colt DCS, demand from online content providers and managed/cloud service providers is expected to grow significantly over the next five years, which makes it a key market for the company.

-Furthermore, Colt DCS says the Osaka region has become a very popular disaster recovery destination for Tokyo-based companies, as well as multi-nationals with Tokyo-based data centre operations, and as a result, the location has become the next data centre hub outside of Tokyo.
+Furthermore, Colt DCS says the Osaka region has become a very popular disaster recovery destination for Tokyo-based companies, as well as multi-nationals with Tokyo-based data center operations, and as a result, the location has become the next data center hub outside of Tokyo.

-"Having already built data centre facilities in the country, we understand the specific needs of this growing market," says Colt Data Centre Services real estate vice president Richard Wellbrock.
+"Having already built data center facilities in the country, we understand the specific needs of this growing market," says Colt Data Center Services real estate vice president Richard Wellbrock.

-The new data centre in Osaka will be Colt DCS’ third hyperscale facility in Japan, joining the existing Inzai campus just east of Tokyo that already houses two other hyperscale facilities.
+The new data center in Osaka will be Colt DCS' third hyperscale facility in Japan, joining the existing Inzai campus just east of Tokyo that already houses two other hyperscale facilities.

 “We are confident that our track record of building and delivering hyperscale facilities will be able to support the influx of cloud service providers in the country as they continue to expand their operations,” says Wellbrock.